megaptera-helvetiae/eco-evo-interactions/content/authors/Kinga_Santha/_index.md

 - Master Students
 ---

-Kinga Santha is going to start her MarMic Master thesis with us on September 15th in 2022.
+Kinga Sántha is going to start her MarMic Master thesis with us on September 15th in 2022.
 We are thrilled to host you!!